 - Expert guidance on why child and adolescent mental challenges are more prevalent than ever and what you can do to help.

 - Be trained in a new approach developed from PhD research project on how to respond ‘in the moment’ to psychological distress and improve mental health outcomes.

-- Learn to implement simple individualised calming and support plan (risk management plans) for students with practical examples on how.
+- Learn to implement simple individualised calming and support plan (risk management plans) for students using practical examples on how.

 - Gain skills on how to best respond to distress and anxiety and assist young people to develop coping, resilience and positive help seeking behaviours.

-- Coaching in the use of scripts and engagement strategies using the TAR3 framework (psychological first aid).
+- Coaching in the use of scripts and engagement strategies using the TAR3 framework (Psychological First Aid Method).

 - How culture, leadership and language in regard to mental health impacts mental health outcomes for staff and young people.

-- Your own take home EEYouth Toolkit to guide you and your colleagues in supporting young people in your care.
+- Your own take home EEyouth Toolkit to guide you and your colleagues in supporting students

 - Click here to enquire or contact us for more information on firstname.lastname@example.org